Joannajojo/Assignment5_MovieAppExtension/README.md

 # Assignment5_MovieAppExtension
-This is for assignment 5 for Android
-(Using External TMDB API)
+This is for assignment 5 for the unit COS30017 Software Development for Mobile Devices 2020 (SUTS) (Using External TMDB API)